Cooperative loans in Malaysia: High effective interest rates

 Another criticism revolves around the actual cost of the loan.
 Prior to 2012, the typical interest rate of most cooperative loan was around 10% per annum calculated on a flat rate.
 Borrowers only received 81% of the loan amount with 19% deducted for various fees and expenses including a commission to agents.
 A recalculation of interest rates based on effective rates on the actual money received showed that borrowers were paying interest of 24% per annum.

 Cooperative loans today

 Increased competition among cooperatives offering loans resulted in interest rate steadily declining.
-Most cooperative loans today charge an interest of 4% - 7% per annum with payout usually around 90% to 95%, which makes the cost of cooperative loans similar to bank loans.
-Cooperative loans are meant to be a more viable option for civil servants with poor credit score cooperative loans compared to license money lenders who charge 18% per annum (maximum allowable interest rate as stipulated by the Money Lending Act 1951).
+Most cooperative loans today charge an interest of 4–7% per annum with payout usually around 90–95%, which makes the cost of cooperative loans similar to bank loans.
+Cooperative loans are meant to be a more viable option for civil servants with poor credit score.
+Cooperative loans compared to license money lenders who charge 18% per annum (maximum allowable interest rate as stipulated by the Money Lending Act 1951).